AlwaysExtreme/Security-Portfolio/_posts/2019-03-04-Final-Portfolio-Reflection.md

 ___

 # Portfolio Final Reflection
 Over the past four weeks, I have gone from a beginner to a Boot2Root cabable Offensive Security Professional.
+During this intensive Summer Studio, I have developed numerous skills in project planning, communication, time management, physical security and IT based security particularly in Offensive Security.

 # Subject Learning Outcomes